Peanuts-83/go-fullstack-fr-frontend/backend/README.md

 ## Added securization for Git-repos - dotenv ##
 In order not to expose your confidential credentials to MongoDB, please use the <b>dotenv</b> module.
+Add '.env' to '.gitignore' to keep your credentials private!

 * Reference documentation:
 https://github.com/motdotla/dotenv